 - Hitchhiked in Western Europe in 2015;

-- Came up with an idea to raise money for charity in XXX company and made a contribution of 5000 dollars in total;
+- Came up with an idea to raise money for charity in ABC company and made a contribution of 5000 dollars in total;

 - Organized separate waste collection at my workplace.

 Crystal clear as it may seem, it might be confusing for some to express the cause-and-effect relations in their resumes.
 Let’s make it loud and simple.